 Category 5e: 1000 Mbit/s maximum.
 This type of cable contains 4 copper twisted pairs

-Most telephone installations use UTP cable.
-Many buildings are pre-wired for this type of installation (often in sufficient numbers to satisfy future requirements).
+Most telephone installations use UTP cables.
+Many buildings are pre-wired for this installation (often in sufficient numbers to satisfy future requirements).
 If the pre-installed twisted pair is of good quality, it can be used to transfer data in a computer network.

-UTP's major problem is that it is particularly susceptible to interference (signals from one line mixing with those of another line).
+UTP's major problem is particularly susceptible to interference (signals from one line mixing with those of another line).
 The only solution to this is shielding.

-STP (Shielded Twisted Pair) cable uses a copper jacket that is of better quality and more protective that the jacket used for UTP cable.
-It contains a protective envelope between the pairs and around the pairs.
+STP (Shielded Twisted Pair) cable uses a copper jacket of better quality and is more protective than the jacket used for UTP cable.
+It contains a protective envelope between pairs and around the pairs.
 In an STP cable, the copper wires of one pair are themselves twisted, which provides STP cable with excellent shielding (in other words, better protection against interference).
 It also allows faster transmission over a longer distance.

 Twisted pair cable is connected using an RJ-45 connector.
 This connector is similar to the RJ-11 used in telephony, but differs on a few points: RJ-45 is slightly larger and cannot be inserted into an RJ-11 jack.
 In addition, the RJ-45 has eight pins while the RJ-11 has no more than six, usually four.

-Optical fibre is a cable with numerous advantages:
+Optical fiber is a cable with numerous advantages: